ankur6ue/baremetal_ingress_from_nlb/README.md

 ![img_17.png](images/img_17.png)

-On the register targets screen, select the EC2 instance in your kubernetes control plane, and pick the NodePort corresponding to port 80 in your ingress-nginx-controller service configuration, as shown below.
+On the register targets screen, select the EC2 instance in your kubernetes control plane, and pick the Nodeport corresponding to port 80 in your ingress-nginx-controller service configuration, as shown below.

 ![img_18.png](images/img_18.png)